w3c/secure-the-web-forward-workshop/application-questions.md

 Please answer the questions below and email your answers to [group-secure-the-web-forward-ws@w3.org](mailto:group-secure-the-web-forward-ws@w3.org).

 Applying to the workshop does not guarantee an invitation.
-Invitations will be sent on or about May 8.
+Invitations will be sent on or about [TBD].
 You are encouraged to delay making non-refundable travel plans until then.

 # Application questions